YosysHQ/oss-cad-suite-build/README.md

 ## Contributing

-To be able to build OSS CAD Suite yourself, you need to install `docker` (please note this only works on x64 platforms) and `python 3.6` or higher, with the `click` library.
+To be able to build OSS CAD Suite yourself, you need to install `docker` (please note this only works on x64 platforms or under rosetta on macos-arm) and `python 3.6` or higher, with the `click` library.

 After that just running ```./builder.py``` should work fine.